Logo

 Why traders use KuCoin:

-• Early exposure to newly listed assets;
+• Earlier access to newly listed assets;

-• Automated trading tools and staking features;
+• Automated trading tools and staking options;

-• Consistent liquidity for mid-cap coins.
+• Liquidity that can be adequate for mid-cap coins.

 4. Yellow Card — Localized Crypto Access for Kenyan Users